dirsors/ps2doom/README.md

 Requires PS2SDK, gsKit and SDL for PS2 to compile.

-Build with: make -f Makefile.ps2
+Build with: make clean all

 Some very hackish stuff in w_wad.c / W_ReadLump function, to speed up loading, which will probably break loading from multiple files.